boc-tothefuture/openhab-jruby/docs/usage/misc/shared_code.md

 is set up correctly in `jruby.conf` (see [Installation](../../installation.md)), you can then simply `require` the file from your rules files.
-Because the library files _aren't_ in the `jsr223` directory, they won't be automatically loaded individually by OpenHAB, only when you `require` them.
+Because the library files _aren't_ in the `jsr223` directory, they won't be automatically loaded individually by openHAB, only when you `require` them.

 `automation/jsr223/ruby/personal/myrule.rb`
 ```ruby